Private Scuba Classes

 Youth ages 10 and 11.

 Private classes are the safest and most effective option for younger divers.
-The pace is slower, the environment is calmer, and the instructor can focus on your child.
-Parents are strongly encouraged to join the class and be their child’s buddy.
+The pace is slower, the environment is calmer, and the instructor can focus entirely on your child.
+Parents are strongly encouraged to join the class and serve as their child’s buddy.

 Divers with anxiety, ADHD, autism, or sensory needs.